Loyalty oath

 Countrywide Financial Corporation's loyalty bracelet bearing the slogan "Protect Our House".
 In 2007, employees were issued the wristbands upon signing a loyalty oath.
 According to a senior CFC officer, the consequence of not getting such a wristband was "I will lose my job."

 A loyalty oath is a pledge of allegiance to an organization, institution, or state of which an individual is a member.
-Historically, loyalty oaths have been used across cultures and civilizations as tools to ensure fidelity, maintain order, and consolidate power.
-From ancient empires like Rome, where soldiers and officials swore oaths to the emperor, to medieval Europe, where vassals pledged fealty to their lords, these oaths have played a significant role in shaping political and social structures.
-While they can foster unity and trust, loyalty oaths have also been criticized for suppressing dissent and enforcing conformity, reflecting the complex interplay between authority and individual freedom throughout global history.

 In the United States

 In the United States, such an oath has often indicated that the affiant has not been a member of a particular organization or organizations mentioned in the oath.
 The U.S. Supreme Court allows the oath to be a form of legal document.

 Civil War and Reconstruction

 During the Civil War the United States federal government required all naval shipyard workers to sign a loyalty oath.